Fluid Mechanics

 Manometers

-Measure pressure difference using fluid column:
+Measure pressure difference using a fluid column:

 ΔP = ρgh